Volunteer With Your Kids!

 Family Volunteering with Hands On Greater Portland

 Doing good shouldn't just be for grown ups.
 At Hands On we believe that everyone can make a difference in our community through volunteering.
-That's why we have developed a series of projects that are perfect for families of all kids.
-They are a great way to spend time together while making a positive impace in the place we call home.

 How to sign up for projects: